zachm/tscached/README.md

 tscached is a smart caching proxy, built with Redis, for time series data in the KairosDB format.

-Inspired by postcache (github.com/arussellsaw/postcache) - tscached goes one step further:
-A previously issued query will be reissued across only the elapsed time since its last execution.
+Inspired by [arussellsaw/postcache](https://github.com/arussellsaw/postcache) - tscached goes one step further: A previously issued query will be reissued across only the elapsed time since its last execution.
 In brief, this is a read-through, append-optimized, nominally consistent time series cache.

 Everything that follows is something of a fluid design document.

-## Cache data stores
+## Stored Data

 We're storing two types of data in Redis, now referred to as **KQuery** and **MTS**.

 ### KQuery
-- Key: a hash from the JSON dump of a given KairosDB query
+- Key: a hash from the JSON dump of a given KairosDB query.
 - One exception: its start/end time values are missing.
 - Value: JSON dump of the query, including ABSOLUTE timestamps matching it.
 - The timestamps in the value will be updated whenever we update its constituent MTS.